 Calculating a department's end-of-year projection is critical for both the department and OMB to accurately estimate the County's end-of-year financial condition when making decisions for the upcoming fiscal year.
-The department's end-of-year projections, together with the budget submission and proposed property tax rates, are the major components from which OMB balances the County's FY 2022-23 Proposed Budget and Multi-Year Capital Plan.
-It is important that the department's work with their assigned OMB analyst and provide as realistic an end-of-year projection as possible when formulating its FY 2022-23 budget submission.
-Accurate projections allow the department and County to better manage revenues and expenditures appropriately when making decisions on attaining strategic goals.
+The department's end-of-year projections, together with the budget submission and proposed property tax rates, are the major components from which OMB balances the County's FY 2023-24 Proposed Budget and Multi-Year Capital Plan.
+It is important that department's work with their assigned OMB analyst and provide a realistic end-of-year projection when formulating its FY 2023-24 budget submission.
+Accurate projections allow the department and the administration to better manage revenues and expenditures appropriately when making decisions on attaining strategic goals.
+End of year projections should be performed year-round monthly.
+It should not be performed just once for budget submission.